 30 min time-lapse imaging with 1 min interval

 Multi-color imaging capability

-Multi-color super-resolution imaging can be carried out using either dedicated secondary antibodies that are conjugating tandem dye pairs combining "activator" and "reporter" probes, or standard secondary antibodies that are commercially available for continuous activation imaging.
+Multi-color super-resolution imaging can be carried out using both activator-reporter pairs for sequential activation imaging and activator-free labels for continuous activation imaging.
 This flexibility allows users to easily gain critical insights into the localization and interaction properties of multiple proteins at the molecular level.